cev-api/Java-Triage/README.md

 - `--decrypt-codebase-out <path>`: copy the tree to `<path>`, rewrite there, then scan that rewritten tree
 - `--no-rescan-after-decrypt`: perform rewrite only and exit
 - `--no-auto-decrypt`: disable opportunistic auto-decrypt probe and rewrite behavior
+- `--decipher-codebase`: produce a deciphered copy of the target with all XOR-obfuscated `getBytes`/`toCharArray` strings replaced by decoded literals, then scan both copies (enabled by default; disable with `--no-auto-decrypt`)
+- `--decipher-only <path>`: decipher a single `.java` file and write decoded strings to JSON (no scan)

 ## Methodology Behavior IDs